heresiarch/Aircondition/README.md

 * OW protocoll managing config data for DS2430A 1 wire 256 EEPROM
 * Microchip MCU PIC24F P24FJ32GB002
 * Hope RFM12B IRQ driven communication with TX21IT+ LaCrosse IT+ Weather sensors
-* IC2 communication with Newhaven Display NHD-C0216CiZ-FN-FBW-3V (which was tricky)
+* IC2 communication with Newhaven LCD Display NHD-C0216CiZ-FN-FBW-3V (which was tricky)
 * Rotary encoder using digital filter algorithm for debouncing for configuring the system

 The setup is very simple: